 In Arizona, deeds of trust are creatures of statute.
 Deeds of trust are used in place of mortgages and are favored by lenders because no “foreclosure” is required, no lawsuit is usually required and the property can be transferred to the lender in the event of a default much faster and at less expense than if a mortgage was used.

-The owner of the property, called the “trustor” transfers ownership to a “trustee” (usually a title company) who holds title for the benefit of the a “beneficiary” (lender).
+The owner of the property called the “trustor” transfers ownership to a “trustee” (usually a title company) who holds the title for the benefit of the “beneficiary” (lender).
 When the trustor pays the debt secured by the deed of trust the trustee reconveys the property to the trustor.
 If the trustor defaults, the trustee schedules a trustee’s sale and sells the property to the highest bidder.
 The trustee then issues a trustee’s deed to the successful bidder.